 What Exactly is an Ultraviolet LED Strip?

 At its core, an ultraviolet LED strip is a flexible circuit board embedded with Light Emitting Diodes (LEDs) specifically designed to emit light in the ultraviolet (UV) spectrum.
 Unlike the visible light we typically use for illumination, UV light has a shorter wavelength, falling between 100 and 400 nanometers (nm), making it mostly invisible to the human eye.
 This invisible light, often perceived as a dim purple or blue glow, holds immense power for a variety of specialized tasks.
 These strips are energy-efficient and offer a long lifespan, making them a modern alternative to traditional UV lamps.
+For led strip buying guides on this site.

 Exploring the Different Types of UV LED Strips